🧠 See how Yahini's briefs outperform manual prompts across 11 metrics →

 Specify Desired User Behaviors

 Do you want your readers to make a purchase after reading?
 Then say that!
+Define your content objectives.

 Are you driving towards getting them to sign up for a free trial of your product?
 Spell it out!

 And look, that might fly for top-of-funnel, awareness-stage content where you're just trying to build authority and get on someone's radar.
 But anything even remotely focused on lead nurturing or demand generation?
 You're just leaving convertibility and ROI on the table.
+Your brief should guide the creation of content for search engines that also converts.

 The best content marketers and writers are inherently great storytellers.
 Every great story has a clear beginning, middle, and end that guides the audience along a purposeful journey.